 Recommended for: Single-stage Carrier air conditioners are ideal for anyone that values lower cost over optimal climate control.
 The nice thing is that these models are backed by Carrier’s 10-year parts warranty, the same warranty behind Carrier Infinity Series air conditioners.

-Carrier Air Conditioner Prices By Model
+Carrier Air Conditioners Price List By Model

 In order to offer an objective and equal comparison, we set the baseline below: